NomicFoundation/hardhat/docs/src/content/ignition/docs/guides/creating-modules.md

 Just like with `m.contract`, the first value is the name of the contract, and the second value is its address.

 You can also use another `Future` for the address (the second argument).
-This can be useful when using a factory, or to create a contract `Future` with a different interface (like when deploying a proxy instantiating it as its implementation).
+This can be useful when using a factory, or to create a contract `Future` with a different interface (like when deploying a proxy and instantiating it as its implementation).

 ### Calling contract functions